MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/access-control/aad.md

 ---
 # Authenticate with Azure Active Directory

 [Azure Active Directory (Azure AD)](/azure/active-directory/fundamentals/active-directory-whatis) is a cloud-based identity and access management service.
 Azure AD can authenticate security principals or federate with other identity providers.
-We recommend using Azure Active Directory (Azure AD) to authenticate to Azure Data Explorer, since doing so ensures Azure Data Explorer won't have access to the principal's directory credentials.
+We recommend using Azure AD to authenticate to Azure Data Explorer, since doing so ensures Azure Data Explorer won't have access to the principal's directory credentials.

 To access Azure Data Explorer programmatically, we recommend using one of the Kusto [client libraries](../api/client-libraries.md).
 The client must authenticate to Azure AD in a two-step process.
 Firstly, the client requests an Azure AD token.
 Then, the client issues requests to Azure Data Explorer, providing the access token acquired in the first step as proof of identity.
 All authorization checks are performed using this identity.